 Scope What is the purpose of this manual?
 4 What is Human Research?
 What is the Human Research Protection Program?
 4 What training does my staff and I need to conduct Human Research?
 5 What financial interests do my staff and I need to disclose to conduct Human Research?
 5 How do I determine whether my study should be submitted to the VU or VUMC IRB?
-6 Who can serve as a Principal Investigator (PI)?
-How do I submit new Human Research to the IRB?
+Who can serve as a Principal Investigator (PI)?
+6 How do I submit new Human Research to the IRB?
 6 When is single IRB (sIRB) review required?
-When will the VU IRB serve as the IRB of record (sIRB) or rely on an external IRB?
-When does Vanderbilt University extend its FWA to individual research collaborators?
-When should I submit a request to rely on an external IRB?
+7 When will the VU IRB serve as the IRB of record (sIRB) or rely on an external IRB?
+7 When does Vanderbilt University extend its FWA to individual research collaborators?
+7 When should I submit a request to rely on an external IRB?
 How do I request to rely on an external IRB?
-When should I consult with this IRB when planning a study for which this IRB will be asked to serve as the IRB of record (sIRB)?
+8 When should I consult with this IRB when planning a study for which this IRB will be asked f to serve as the IRB of record (sIRB)?
 8 How do I request that this IRB serve as the IRB of record (sIRB) for my collaborative or multi-site research study?
 How do I write an Investigator Protocol?
-How do I create a consent document?
+8 How do I create a consent document?
 How do I document consent?
 Do I need to obtain informed consent in order to screen, recruit, or determine the eligibility of prospective subjects?
-What are the different regulatory classifications that the research activities may fall under?.
+What are the different regulatory classifications that the research activities may fall under? .
 What are the decisions the IRB can make when reviewing proposed research?
 How does the IRB decide whether to approve Human Research?
 What will happen after IRB review?
 What should I do if I want to appeal the IRB's decision?
-What are my obligations after IRB approval?
+13 What are my obligations after IRB approval?
 What are my obligations as the overall study PI for an sIRB study?
-What are my obligations as investigator when relying on an external IRB? , i 20 How do I slose out a study?
+What are my obligations as investigator when relying on an external IRB?
+What are my responsibilities as a Faculty Advisor?
+How do I submit a modification?
+How do I submit a continuing review?
 How do I close out a study?
+How long do I keep records?
 How do I transfer responsibility to a new principal investigator?
 What are my responsibilities if I am conducting an international research study?
 How do I get additional information and answers to questions?
-Appendix A-1Additional Requirements for DHHS-Regulated Resear Appendix A-1Additional Requirements for D11115-Regulated Resear Appendix A-2 Additional Requirements for FDA Regulated Resear 27
+Appendix A-1 Additional Requirements for DHHS-Regulated Research 25 Appendix A-2 Additional Requirements for FDA Regulated Resear 27

-Appendix A-3Additional Requirements for Clinical Trials (ICH-GCP) Appendix A-4 Additional Requirements for Department of Defense (DOD) research Appendix A-5 Additional Requirements for Department of Energy (DOE) Research Appendix A-6Additional Requirements for Department of Justice (DOJ) Research Additional Requirements for DOJ Research conducted in the Federal Bureau of Prisons 49 Additional Requirements for DOJ Research Funded by the National Institute of Justive 52 Appendix A-7 Additional Requirements for Department of Education (ED) Research Appendix A-8Additional Requirements for Environmental Protection Agency (EPA) Research 54 Appendix A-9Single IRB Studies Appendix A-10 Additional Requirements for an Individual Investigator Agreement (IIA) Appendix A-11Considerationsfor International Research Appendix A-12 .Additional Requirements for Research Subject to EU General Data Protection Regulations (GDPR) Appendix A-13 Additional Requirements for Research Subjects to Personal Information Protection Law (PIPL) of the People's Republic of China Appendix A-14Emergency/Disaster Preparedness Considerations for Investigators Conducting Human Research
+Appendix A-3Additional Requirements for Clinical Trials (ICH-GCP) Appendix A-4 Additional Requirements for Department of Defense (DOD) research Appendix A-5 Additional Requirements for Department of Energy (DOE) Research 46 Appendix A-6Additional Requirements for Department of Justice (DOJ) Research Additional Requirements for DOJ Research conducted in the Federal Bureau of Prisons 49 Additional Requirements for DOJ Research Funded by the National Institute of Justive 52 Appendix A-7 Additional Requirements for Department of Education (ED) Research Appendix A-8Additional Requirements for Environmental Protection Agency (EPA) Research 54 Appendix A-9Single IRB Studies Appendix A-10 Additional Requirements for an Individual Investigator Agreement (IIA) Appendix A-11Considerationsfor International Research Appendix A-12 .Additional Requirements for Research Subject to EU General Data Protection Regulations (GDPR) Appendix A-13 Additional Requirements for Research Subjects to Personal Information Protection Law (PIPL) of the People's Republic of China Appendix A-14Emergency/Disaster Preparedness Considerations for Investigators Conducting Human Research